Gladys Bentley: Legacy and death

 Bentley died of pneumonia unexpectedly at her home in Los Angeles on January 18, 1960, aged 52.
-It was initially believed to be the "Asian flu" but later turned into "pneumonia".
-At the time of her death, she had been more involved in the church and had just been ordained as a minister despite never getting her official paperwork.
+It was initially believed to be the "Asian flu" but later recognized as pneumonia.
+At the time of her death, she had been more involved in The Temple of Love in Christ, Inc. and had just been ordained as a minister despite never getting her official paperwork.
 She is buried beside her mother at Lincoln Memorial Park in Carson, California.